mohit-thakur09/CrypticScriptSolutions/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Enjoy exploring and solving tricky problems in C language! 🚀🔍
+Enjoy exploring and solving tricky problems in C language, including file handling examples! 🚀🔍📂